 “My family has been in business in Hoboken for one form or another for 70 years.
 I love the town,” he said.

-Consultant Kevin Krieger said they hope to be open by the end of December 2023, adding that there would be a large waiting room to accommodate customers so there will be no lines outside.
+Consultant Kevin Krieger said they hope to be open by the end of December 2023.
+He added that there would be a large waiting room to accommodate customers so there will be no lines outside.
 They also have an agreement for 300 parking spaces.

 “Did you say 300 validations, not parking spaces?”
 Manuel Rivera asked.